Keto and Sailing Top 5 Tips

 1. Eat well before departing

-Fill up on your low-carb favourites before you leave.
+Fill up on your low-carb favorites before you leave.
 Home is the easiest place to eat right.
 Don’t rush – start your journey nourished and satisfied.

 A filling low-carb breakfast before your travel begins can be quick and easy – hardboiled eggs, cooked bacon, reheated egg muffins, or plain Greek yoghurt with cream, berries, and nuts.
 If you have more time, sauté sausage with mushrooms and tomatoes or slice an avocado and enjoy with olive oil or mayonnaise.